architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 ### Update Architect's configuration

-Add an entry for a new "hit counter" event under the [`@events` pragma](/docs/en/reference/app.arc/events) (if it doesn't exist, go ahead and add it):
+Add an entry for a new "hit counter" event under the [`@events` pragma](/docs/en/reference/app.arc/events) (if "@events" configuration doesn't exist, go ahead and add it):

 ```arc
 # app.arc